 In recent years, the alcohol-free market has boomed.
 Drinking zero-proof cocktails is no longer uncool.
 And that’s not all that has changed.
 In 2016, after losing their friend Ben Murray to addiction, restaurateurs Mickey Bakst and Steve Palmer started a support group for those in the restaurant industry struggling with addiction, called Ben’s Friends.
 The emergence of hospitality staff in recovery and the popularity of the zero-proof drinks market have revolutionized the industry.

-Our upcoming panel, Hospitality and Recovery, hosted by Chris of Sans Bar, discusses the experiences and activism of several service providers working in this industry who are openly in recovery.
+Our panel, Hospitality and Recovery, hosted by Chris of Sans Bar, discussed the experiences and activism of several service providers working in this industry who are openly in recovery.

-On 10 November 2021, at 4pm PT/7pm ET, Workit Health will be hosting a community discussion and will be joined by these incredible panelists:
+On 10 November 2021, Workit Health hosted a community discussion and was joined by these incredible panelists:

 Jeannine (she/they), a former economist turned sober queer chef, sustainability and culinary instructor, community herbalist in training, the program director of Good Food is Good Medicine, and the co-founder of Chicago Queer Chef Collective.